 - Married in Jefferson Co., AL, in 1822, this couple moved to

 Mississippi then to Fayette County before 1850.
 Matthew

-brother to Alvis and John Hawkins DAVIS (see above).
+was a brother to Alvis and John Hawkins DAVIS (see

 - Thomas DAVIS (1811-1857) and wife Irene settled in or near

 Fayette Court House at least by 1838.
 Some of their